Generic Name: ramucirumab

 Cyramza increased the risk of hemorrhage, including severe and sometimes fatal hemorrhagic events.
 Permanently discontinue Cyramza in patients who experience severe bleeding [see Dosage and Administration (2.3), Warnings and Precautions (5.1)].

 Cyramza® as a single agent, or in combination with paclitaxel, is indicated for the treatment of patients with advanced or metastatic, gastric or gastro-esophageal junction adenocarcinoma with disease progression on or after prior fluoropyrimidine- or platinum-containing chemotherapy.

 Cyramza Dosage and Administration

-- The recommended dose of Cyramza is 8 mg/kg every 2 weeks administered as an intravenous infusion over 60 minutes.
+- The recommended dose of Cyramza either as a single agent or in combination with weekly paclitaxel is 8 mg/kg every 2 weeks administered as an intravenous infusion over 60 minutes.
 Continue Cyramza until disease progression or unacceptable toxicity.

 - Prior to each Cyramza infusion, premedicate all patients with an intravenous histamine H1 antagonist (e.g., diphenhydramine hydrochloride).

 - For patients who have experienced a Grade 1 or 2 infusion reaction, also premedicate with dexamethasone (or equivalent) and acetaminophen prior to each Cyramza infusion [see Dosage and Administration (2.3)].